 Six ‘key principles’ are used here to provide a framework for conceptualizing, defining and measuring ecological restoration, particularly at a time of rapid environmental change.
+They have been derived from a more exhaustive set of principles and values listed in Appendix 2.

 A fundamental principle of ecological restoration is the identification of an appropriate reference ecosystem to guide project targets and provide a basis for monitoring and assessing outcomes.
 The reference ecosystem can be an actual site (reference site) or a conceptual model synthesized from numerous reference sites, field indicators and historical and predictive records.
-It includes local indigenous plants, animals and other biota characteristic of the pre-degradation ecosystem.
+It includes local native plants, animals and other biota characteristic of the pre-degradation ecosystem.
 (For exceptions see Box 1).
 The reference ecosystem may also include species from neighbouring localities that have recently naturally migrated e.g. due to a changing climate.
-Where local evidence is lacking, regional information can help inform identification of likely local indigenous ecosystems.
+Where local evidence is lacking, regional information can help inform identification of likely local native ecosystems.
 Identifying a reference ecosystem involves analysis of the composition (species), structure (complexity and configuration) and function (processes and dynamics) of the ecosystem to be restored on the site.
 The model should also include descriptions of successional states that may be characteristic of the ecosystem’s decline or recovery.

 A reference ecosystem is a model adopted to identify the particular ecosystem that is the target of the restoration project.
 This involves describing the specific compositional, structural and functional ecosystem attributes requiring reinstatement before the desired outcome (the restored state) can be said to have been achieved.

-Australia’s landmass, waterways and marine areas contain many intact or remnant indigenous ecosystems.
+Australia’s landmass, waterways and marine areas contain many intact or remnant native ecosystems.
 The site’s pre-degradation ecosystems are used as starting points for identifying restoration targets—taking into account natural variation and acknowledging the fact that ecosystems are dynamic and adapt and evolve over time, including in response to changing environmental conditions.
 That is, we use existing and recent assemblages, coupled with sound scientific and practical knowledge of current and future environmental conditions, to help identify suitable reference ecosystems.
-Where irreversible altered topography, hydrology, or climatic conditions have occurred or are predicted; a local indigenous ecosystem more ecologically appropriate to the changed conditions may be used as a guide (see caveats in Box 1).
+Where irreversible altered topography, hydrology, or climatic conditions have occurred or are predicted; a local native ecosystem more ecologically appropriate to the changed conditions may be used as a guide (see caveats in Box 1).
 Adopting a reference ecosystem is therefore not an attempt to immobilize an ecosystem at some point in time but to optimise potential for local species to recover and continue to evolve and reassemble over subsequent millennia.

 Identifying functional components of a reference ecosystem is important to goal setting; but returning functions also facilitates restoration.
 That is, recovery is achieved by the processes of growth, reproduction and recruitment of the organisms themselves over time, facilitated by the return of appropriate cycles, flows, productivity levels and specific habitat structures or niches.
 Monitoring of the recovery process is required to identify whether acceptable trajectories of recovery are likely to result in a self-organizing and functional ecosystem or whether further (or different) interventions are needed to remove barriers to recovery.